wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 ## Change encrypted passwords

-To change any password that has been encrypted already, follow the steps given below.
+To change any password that has been already encrypted, follow the steps given below.

-1. Make sure you shut down the server.
+1. Shut down the {{product_name}}.

-2. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
+2. On a command prompt, navigate to the `<IS_HOME>/bin/` directory where the cipher tool scripts reside.

-3. Execute the following command for your OS:
+3. Run the cipher too by executing the command corresponding to your operating system:

-    * On Linux: `./ciphertool.sh -Dchange`
+    * Linux: `./ciphertool.sh -Dchange`
-    * On Windows: `ciphertool.bat -Dchange`
+    * Windows: `ciphertool.bat -Dchange`

-   It will prompt for the primary keystore password.
-Enter the keystore password (which is `wso2carbon` for the default keystore).
+4. You will be prompted for the primary keystore password.
+Enter the password.
+For the default keystore, it is `wso2carbon`.

-5. The alias values of all the passwords that you encrypted will now be shown in a numbered list.
-6. The system will then prompt you to select the alias of the password which you want to change.
-Enter the list number of the password alias.
+5. A numbered list of all encrypted password aliases will be displayed.
+Enter the number corresponding to the alias of the password you want to change.

-7. The system will then prompt you (twice) to enter the new password.
+6. The system will then prompt you (twice) to enter the new password.
 Enter your new password.

 {% if product_name == "WSO2 Identity Server" and is_version != "7.0..0" %}
 ## Rotating Encryption Secrets